-7. Discussion
+8. Discussion

 The Ploutos data sharing platform enables open and semantically standardised interoperability between existing systems that keep their data at the source.
 In addition, our approach enables transparent but secure traceability backward up the chain to obtain sustainability information by the retailer or consumer.
-For the peach example in the previous section, we have worked out an implementation of the Ploutos data sharing and traceability architecture for the agrifood chain from peach farmer via fruit processor to the food company and consumer.
+For the peach example in the previous section, we have created an implementation of the Ploutos data sharing and traceability architecture for the agrifood chain from peach farmer via fruit processor to the food company and consumer.
 For this purpose, we have developed knowledge mappers and PIEs as well as a traceability app as shown in Figure 12.
-A key achievement has been to enable semantic/syntactic interoperability at a high level (e.g. using formal semantic expressions) with existing operational systems without requesting from them to change their mode of operation at all.
+A key achievement has been to enable semantic/syntactic interoperability at a high level (e.g. using formal semantic expressions) with existing operational systems without requesting from them to change their mode of operation.

-7.1.
+8.1.
 Feasibility

 We used the PCSM to define graph patterns for the knowledge interaction between the traceability app and the farmer's and fruit processor's systems.
 One of the graph patterns expresses the chain of operations that the peaches go through from harvesting via processing to final packaging and consumption.
-In addition, a graph pattern is used that expresses more specific sustainability information from the farm, including the possible use of fertilisers and pesticides.
-This graph pattern at the farmer's side is made only accessible to the fruit processing company and not to the consumer as this is too much detail.
+Another graph pattern is used that expresses more specific sustainability information from the farm, including the extent and use of fertilisers and pesticides.
+The data derived using this graph pattern at the farmer's system (the FMIS) is made only accessible to the fruit processing company and other intermediaries but not to the consumer (under the current setting of parameters controlling data access).

 The implemented PIEs automatically discover and connect to each other based on the knowledge interactions specified.
-Thereby, the collection of PIEs form a knowledge network that has the advantage that it releases the partners in the chain from implementing 1-to-1 connections with each different partner.
+Thereby, the collection of PIEs form a knowledge network that releases the partners in the chain from implementing one-to-one connections with each different partner.
 The knowledge mappers are used to transform specific information available via an API at the farmer and fruit processor to the PCSM graph patterns.
-This is the only implementation activity in applying the Ploutos data sharing platform to this use case.
-A knowledge mapper also has a role based access control mechanism that permits or denies access to specific graph patterns of the PCSM.
-As a result, the consumer cannot get access to specific parcel operations on the farm, while the fruit processing company can.
-As a result, the entire traceability scenario shows that it is feasible with limited effort to apply the Ploutos data sharing platform to provide sustainability information via the Ploutos traceability app.
+This is the only implementation activity needed to apply the Ploutos data sharing platform to a new use case.
+A knowledge mapper also has a role-based access control mechanism that permits or denies access to specific graph patterns of the PCSM.
+The consumer cannot get access to specific parcel operations on the farm, while the fruit processing company can.
+As a result, the entire traceability scenario shows that it is feasible with limited effort to apply the Ploutos data sharing platform to provide sustainability information to a number of different stakeholders via further PIEs or the Ploutos traceability app.

-7.2.
+8.2.
 Performance

 From a scalability perspective, the peach traceability example is fairly small.
-It only considers 3 partners with a few knowledge interactions.
-When scaling up to multiple users of the Ploutos app that request information about a product, the knowledge network should be efficient enough to handle them in parallel.
+It only consists of 3 partners with relatively few knowledge interactions.
+When scaling up to multiple users of (for example) the Ploutos app that request information about a product, the knowledge network should be efficient enough to handle them in parallel.
 Caching might be one of the approaches here, which is already part of the knowledge mapper implementation.
 How to increase the level of parallelism and caching in the knowledge network itself is future work.